 With a sigh, Kouga tried softening the creeping edge in his words.
 "Don't be like this," fury and concern at her lack of escort had fueled his pursuit, and they were a heady mix to come down from, especially when his presence seemed only to annoy.
 He was also aware of the spying eyes – and their familial ties.
-They smelled much like the woman he towered over.
+They smelled much like the woman he was trying to stare down.
 Although Kagome left little else to focus on, consuming and addicting in her ire, her safety was still paramount.
-No one – kin or otherwise – would sneak up without his knowledge.
-A priority he thought Inu-Yasha shared as well.
+No one – kin or otherwise – would sneak up without his knowledge; a priority he thought Inu-Yasha shared as well.
 "We just traveled through a well without knowing, or caring, about its depth to make sure you arrived home safe," he didn't reveal their audience.
-Another whiff told him her pack mates were too full of awe and curiosity to impose.
+Another whiff told him her pack mates were too full of curiosity to impose.

 Even with onlookers, Kouga felt his confusion rise, mingling in a painfully-obvious grimace across his face.
 He'd grown accustomed to her polite rebuffs and friendly smiles – this new clipped curtness was unfamiliar, and… unpleasant.
 He fought to keep his voice even.
 "What's wrong with you?"

 "Wrong?"
 The question spiked high, and Kagome pushed against his chest, struggling to pry her forehead from his collar.
 She spoke into his chest plate, tasting the bite of washed off blood.
 "Everyone treats me like I'm about to break," she said.
 "I don't need chaperones or babysitters.
 I'm perfectly capable of going places on my own."